AdaLabs Terminal

 Semantic Highlighting

 AdaLabs Terminal enables semantic highlighting and includes semantic token colors for modern language servers.
-This keeps TypeScript, JavaScript, Rust, Python, and other language-server-backed syntax closer to the intended palette.
+This keeps TypeScript, JavaScript, Rust, Python, and other language-server-backed syntax aligned with the same palette across every shade.

 If you prefer only TextMate token colors, you can disable semantic highlighting in your VS Code settings: